lgbt-foundation/whitepaper/whitepaper.md

 At the initial Token Sale, up to 20% or 200,000,000 Tokens will be distributed to the public in exchange for Ether contribution.
 Additional details about the initial Token Sale will be announced on the website [link]lgbt-token.org[/link].

+The reserve is a special kind of smart contract that automatically mints a fixed number of LGBT tokens each week until the total reserve number of tokens has been minted.
+These minted tokens are to be used to improve the network (partner sponsorships, buying advertising, printing retail signage packs, increased development, etc.)

+The allocation of reserve - and the beneficiaries of the LGBT Impact grants - are both managed using on-chain governance where each wallet has a number of votes in proportion to the number of tokens held and their reputation in the community.
+Reputation is derived from merchants and other users leaving reviews.
+Reviews weight in the user's reputation proportionately to the number of LGBT-Tokens that user has.
+The more trust you have, the more trust you confer when giving a rating to a merchant or another user of the platform.

+>**ALEX: I added some detail on the reserve - please confirm my understanding of this is correct - the idea is that we're minting the reserve until the cap is reached? that seems to be standard practice?**

+>**ALEX: I also think we should mention what happens if the full pre-sale amount is not sold.
+The common practice is to burn tokens allocated to pre-sale that are not sold. see page 16 of the allpublicart.io whitepaper
+>
+>Basically we need to talk about how we mint new coins / handle the reserve and also what happens to the tokens we don't sell in such an event - burning them will be attractive to the hodlers and probably make htem more likely to buy since we'd be reducing total supply, thus increasing the price per token**

 The proceeds of the initial Token Sales are proposed to be utilized to finance the development of the infrastructure described in this white paper.

 Additional tokens will be distributed as follows.